Tembryo/semiautomated-messaging-system/README.md

 # Semiautomated Person Acquisition Module

 A semiautomated system for messaging lots of people, using name/company data scraped from the web.
-The Semiautomated Person Acquisition Module (SPAM) system helps you automatically sending emails and keep track of the results.
+The Semiautomated Person Acquisition Module (SPAM) system helps you to automatically send emails and keep track of the results.

 Uses Python, SQlite.
 CSV files for automated in/output.